SydneyMW/171Project/README.md

 ![image](https://user-images.githubusercontent.com/75039761/205835836-3453e670-d9a6-48fc-918f-7d9e37ee28f0.png)

 ### 4. Model 3 -- Support Vector Machine
-Finally, the outcomes of our third model, the SVM Claasifier, are dispalyed in the form of a training classification report in the figure below.
+Finally, the outcomes of our third model, the SVM Classifier, are dispalyed in the form of a training classification report in the figure below.

 #### Figure 5 -- SVM Classification Report (Testing)